Lampe2020/GrassFox/README.md

 # Notes about arrowey itself
-* arrowey is a strongly-typed language, meaning that you have to explicitly convert variables to a different type to use them as that different type, ints and floats are the only exceptions from that rule and can e.g. directly be inserted used together in arithmetic operations without explicit conversion, in that case the operation always returns a float.
+* arrowey is a strongly-typed language, meaning that you have to explicitly convert variables to a different type to use them as that different type, ints and floats are the only exceptions from that rule and can e.g. directly be inserted and used together in arithmetic operations without explicit conversion, in that case the operation always returns a float.
 * If given, variable type assignments are strictly enforced.
 Untyped variables are technically typed `any` and can thus hold any type.
 Here, no exception for ints and floats is made, so you cannot assign an integer or float to a string-only typed variable.
 You also can't assign a float to an int variable or vice versa, so keep that in mind when trying to do